 On April 27, 2021 we submitted a MAA, to the EMA for omburtamab for the treatment of pediatric patients with CNS/LM from NB.
-In December 2022, the European Committee for Medicinal Products for Human Use, or CHMP, adopted a negative opinion recommending a refusal of the MAA.
+In December 2022, the EMA's CHMP, adopted a negative opinion recommending a refusal of the MAA.
 CHMP determined that it was not possible to conclude on the effectiveness of omburtamab as the main study did not have a randomized comparator.
-We are assessing the implications of the negative opinion and our plans for the omburtamab program.
+We have determined to discontinue our radiolabeled omburtamab development program for CNS-LM.